ShoutOut

 What comes to matter in this work is mutuality.

-These images were selected to reveal something of the ephemeral nature of the work.
 Through the use of a limited palette and washed-out forms of buildings and passers-by, the fragile and delicate properties of each element of the work are revealed more readily.
 I want to expose the unknown and unfamiliar, not merely document its existence.
 In this selection, I also wanted to share something of the silence and stillness that we have collectively experienced this year.
-This resonated strongly with something of my initial intention to engineer an encounter with the unfamiliar in our everyday and to generate a greater awareness of ourselves and our surroundings.
+This resonated strongly with something of my initial intention to engineer an encounter with the unfamiliar in our every day and to generate a greater awareness of ourselves and our surroundings.